L E G E N D S

 Schumacher’s time at Ferrari was the most successful period of his career, as he won five consecutive world championships from 2000 to 2004, breaking numerous records along the way.
 He retired from the sport in 2006 but returned in 2010 with the team Mercedes, where he remained until retiring for good in 2012.

 In 2013, Schumacher suffered a severe head injury while skiing in the French Alps and was placed in a medically induced coma.
 He remained in this state for several months before being transferred to a rehabilitation facility in Switzerland.
-Since then, details about his condition have been closely guarded by his family, but it is known that he requires ongoing care and support.
+Since then, details about his condition have been closely guarded by his family.

 Ayrton Senna da Silva was a Brazilian racing driver, an F1 legend, born on March 21, 1960, in Sao Paulo, Brazil.